-This isn’t necessarily the case with private clouds.
+This isn’t necessarily the case with private cloud for small businesses.

-A private cloud is essentially the same as a public cloud, except that you are the sole user of that cloud.
+A private cloud is also referred to as a corporate cloud or internal cloud.
+It is essentially the same as a public cloud, except that you are the sole user of that cloud.
 This means that you can configure it completely to your liking, and there’s little to no waiting in line in case you need something fixed or adjusted.
-Using a private cloud also means having massive amounts of processing power and data storage at your disposal.
+A private cloud for your small business also means having massive amounts of processing power and data storage at your disposal.

-There are three types of private cloud to suit your needs:
+There are three types of private cloud servers for your small business:

-- Virtual – This is a cloud environment within a public cloud, but the workloads are isolated from other tenants’.
+- Virtual: This is a public cloud environment, but the workloads are isolated from other tenants’.
 This can be compared to having exclusive use of an entire condominium floor.

-Private clouds are used when public clouds can’t adequately fulfill a business’s needs, such as:
+Private cloud hosting is used when public clouds can’t adequately fulfill a business’s needs, such as: